“Basketball Wives” Evelyn Lozada Talks “Bullying,” Colorism On Reality TV & Racism Allegations (Exclusive)

 Bossip: Following show airing, one of the criticisms of you was that you had displayed racist behavior – are you a racist?

 Evelyn: “Oh wow, First, let me say, I think the initial criticisms were of reality television, in general, highlighting a sentiment that there is a widespread issue of colorism plaguing women of color as to how they are portrayed and treated on television.
 If you ask me if I agree with that question, I would say that we must all be a little more cognizant of how we all can play a role in bringing awareness and effecting change.
 With respect to the question around racism, nothing could be further from the truth.
 For anyone to call me a racist or a bigot against my own people is simply bananas and misinformed.
 90% of the people I work with are people of color and 98% are women.
 And the same numbers, if not higher apply to my personal businesses.
 Besides, last time I looked in the mirror I was a woman of color–who has to more often than not, navigate through unchartered “real life” discrimination.
-Addressing false claims about racism and bigotry seem to be a waste of valuable time.
+Addressing false claims about racism and bigotry seems to be a waste of valuable time.
 I’ll just leave it there.”

 Bossip: Do you think there has been a double standard in the conflict between you and OG?